froppii/purp-theme/README.md

+---
+title: Home
+---

-# Tonic Starter
+# Purp Theme

-A sample [Jekyll](https://jekyllrb.com) theme designed to be a starting point for all [Tonic](https://github.com/hackclub/tonic) submissions.
+A very cool [Jekyll](https://jekyllrb.com) theme designed to be a starting point for all [Tonic](https://github.com/hackclub/tonic) submissions.

 This template is intentionally left incomplete; users should play through Tonic to learn how to make a full-featured theme.